 No one had the time to sort through all that just for answers.
 Making a purchase was no different.
 Evaluating options meant consumers had to walk or drive everywhere within reach.
 In the age of the internet, a consumer can shop around the whole globe before they have to make a purchase commitment.

 All this is just a search bar away.
 Additionally, with the advent of voice search and AI, it’s just a question away.
-Helping your consumers in their purchase journey by answering key questions and informing is a key website goal.
+Helping your consumers in their purchase journey by answering key questions and informing them is a key website goal.
 Not only will this demonstrate authority and quality, it instantly builds an element of trust that’s dwindled, ironically because of the internet.

 Increase Product Awareness

 This is a website goal that often goes unmet.
 Copywriting is understandably tough, and it’s usually a miss on many websites.
-A lot of us have visited a website with pages upon pages, but after all of them you can’t tell what the product/ service does.
+A lot of us have visited a website with pages upon pages, but after all of them, you can’t tell what the product/ service does.

 Always remember that products may come and go, but needs stay.
-Humans may have transitioned from organic, to GMO, and now slowly back to organic foods, but the need to eat stays.
+Humans may have transitioned from organic to GMO, and now slowly back to organic foods, but the need to eat stays.